DennisB97/FS22FlyPathfinding/README.md

 Which returns the position, forward vector, right vector and upvector on the spline at given distance along the spline.

 The mod fully works in multiplayer.
 While in single player the config.xml has the maxOctreePreLoops that can be adjusted for example, this affects the speed of creating the octree grid, after loading screen is done and entering game the pre loops will be run and will lag the game for a few seconds depending on the amount of maxOctreePreLoops.
 Helps a minute or so of the generation time while game is fully running, and the maxOctreeGenerationLoopsPerUpdate can be also lowered if performance is too low, while generating at the beginning the octree grid.
-In dedicated servers by default the dedicatedScalingFactor makes sure that the octree grid is fully generated when starting the dedicated server.
+In dedicated servers the octree grid is fully generated when starting the dedicated server.

+The version is configured in the config.xml, and GridMap3D has the function GridMap3D:getVersion() to check the existing grid's version.

 ## Issues